donbenaryl/emapta-tech-test/README.md

 ## Front-end

-It only consist of one page which can be accessed in `http://localhost:3000` when run locally.
+It only consists of one page which can be accessed in `http://localhost:3000` when run locally.

 ## Back-end
-Following endpoint was created and used:
+The following endpoint was created and used:
-- `GET /api/applicants` : returns all applicants
+- `GET /api/applicants`: returns all applicants
-- `POST /api/applicants` : creates an applicant which then returns the inserted id to support dynamic appending of applicant in the front-end
+- `POST /api/applicants`: creates an applicant which then returns the inserted ID to support dynamic appending of the applicant in the front-end
 - `DELETE /api/applicants?id={id}` : used to delete an applicant.
-Primary applicant cannot be deleted since there should always be one and one only primary applicant.
+The primary applicant cannot be deleted since there should always be only one primary applicant.
 Therefore, deletion will also fail if there is only 1 applicant remains.
 - `POST /api/applicants/primary`: used to update the primary applicant.
 Only one applicant can be set to primary.

 Applicant Schema: